 - Due to limited transportation options, traveling within the HMA or to some destinations outside the HMA is currently complicated or unavailable. - Managing traffic during special events is challenging due to limited options for alternate routes and limited access management. - Parking demand can exceed supply during special events that draw large crowds into the HMA.
-Parking demand will likely increase as additional amenities and events are introduced into the HMA. - The absence of dedicated transient boater slips in the HMA limits the potential for visitors arriving via water to take advantage of landside amenities and attractions. - The HMA lacks overnight accommodations and other services and amenities that would help to make it more attractive for longer-term visitors and cruise ship operators. - Boater services and amenities, including fuel dispensing, boat-oriented convenience shopping, boat mechanics and winter storage may need to be increased within the HMA. - The HMA does not have a bait shop or weigh station.
-These amenities are desirable for casual fisherman and would make the HMA more attractive to large-scale fishing events, such as fishing derbies. - Public boat rental services are absent in the HMA and could be attractive to casual boaters and increase day-use visitor traffic.
+Parking demand will likely increase as additional amenities and events are introduced into the HMA. - The absence of dedicated transient boater slips in the HMA limits the potential for visitors arriving via water to take advantage of landside amenities and attractions. - The HMA lacks overnight accommodations and other services and amenities that would help to make it more attractive for longer-term visitors and cruise ship operators. - Boater services and amenities, including fuel dispensing, boat-oriented convenience shopping, boat mechanics and winter storage may need to be increased within the HMA. - The HMA lacks fishing amenities such as bait shops, weigh stations, and fish cleaning stations.
+These amenities are desirable for fishing and would make the HMA more attractive to large-scale fishing events, such as fishing derbies. - Public boat rental services are absent in the HMA and could be attractive to casual boaters and increase day-use visitor traffic.

-- Existing events, including regattas, fishing derbies, and celebrations, create a market for nearby landside amenities. - With easy access to both high quality coldwater and warmwater fisheries, the HMA could increases its prominence for sport fishing in Upstate New York.
+• Existing events, including regattas, fishing derbies, and celebrations, create a market for nearby landside amenities.

+With easy access to both high quality coldwater and warmwater fisheries, the HMA could increases its prominence for sport fishing in Upstate New York.